TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.39.md

 ---

-But this spake he of the Spirit, which they that believed on him were to receive: for the Spirit was not yet [given] ; because Jesus was not yet glorified.
+But he said this about the Spirit, which those believing in him were to receive.
+For the Holy Spirit was not yet given, because Jesus wasn't yet glorified.